tiheryv/memory-game/README.md

 ## Project Deployed in Vercel

-Steps for Deployment
+Steps followed for Deployment

 1. Connect GitHub with Vercel

-2. Select the "Import from GitHub" option.
+2. Select the "Import from GitHub" option and click "Deploy" .

-3. Click "Deploy" and wait for Vercel to complete the process.
+Vercel will automatically detect the framework used (React, Next.js, Vue, etc.) and do automatic Deployments.

-Vercel will automatically detect the framework used (React, Next.js, Vue, etc.) and do automatic Deployments
+Deployment link on the top right